NVIDIA/warp/docs/faq.rst

 conventions of PyTorch and use aliases such as ``cuda:0``, ``cuda:1``, ``cpu`` to identify individual devices.

-Should I switch to Warp over IsaacGym / PhysX?
+Should I switch to Warp over IsaacGym/PhysX?
 ----------------------------------------------

 Warp is not a replacement for IsaacGym, IsaacSim, or PhysX - while Warp